 The variable portion shall be paid at the end of the financial year.
-It shall be calculated in proportion to the director's actual attendance at the Board meetings and for committee members in proportion to their actual attendance at the meetings of the committee(s) concerned.
+It shall be calculated in proportion to the director's actual attendance at the annual periodic meetings of the Board as described in Article 2 of the present Rules of Procedure and, for committee members, at the meetings of the committee(s) concerned.